Monday, March 20, 2023

 Springtime Show

-Spring brings colors left behind last fall; it’s been so drear.
+Spring brings colors left last fall; the world has been so drear.

-The world, now done with winter’s nap, is bright and full of cheer.
+Now finished with her winter's nap, Earth's bright and full of cheer.

 The robins chirp--a joyful throng.